Inside My Mind: A Therapist’s Blog

 Stigmatized Grief: Loss to Suicide, Addiction, or Violence

 The world acknowledges certain heartbreaks, we have offerings of comfort and rituals for mourning.
 But what about the losses carried in silence or met with judgment, like those from suicide, addiction, or violence?
 This is disenfranchised grief – the pain that feels unseen and unsupported by society.
-If you've experienced this pain, know that your grief, however unacknowledged by others, matters deeply.
 This post helps you understand and validate this unique grief experience.

 Read More